Michael Feeney Callan: Doctor Who: The Children of January

-The story features the Doctor and Peri in the TARDIS, land on a desert planet that's conquered by the unmerciful Z’ros.
+The story features the Doctor and Peri in the TARDIS, land on a desert planet that's conquered by the merciless Z’ros.
 Peri complains that the planet they are on is no fun for her, so the Doctor tries to essentially take her to another planet, but the Z’ros army catches them and the leader of the Z’ros commands them to kill the travelers.
-The leader of ‘The Children of January’-the outcasts, convinces the Z’ros leader to release the travelers and spare their lives.
+The leader of 'The Children of January'-the outcasts, convinces the Z’ros leader to release the travelers and spare their lives.
 The Doctor tells Peri to remain in the time machine to keep an eye on the TARDIS, while the Doctor walks with the outcast leader, and the leader explains what happened on the planet they are standing on now.
-‘The Children of January’ were a poor race whilst there planet was drying up and nobody could save it.
+'The Children of January' were a poor race whilst their planet was drying up and nobody could save it.
 The Z’ros realized that the poor alien villagers were useless to live, and a space ship fleet of them killed almost every one.
-The Doctor heads back to the where his ship landed, all the sudden, a Z’ros laser cannon was attacking the TARDIS.
+The Doctor heads back to where his ship landed, all of a sudden, a Z’ros laser cannon was attacking the TARDIS.
 The Doctor tells the Z’ros commander to stop and negotiate the war problem.
 The Z’ros commander, however, enforces the Doctor to surrender, then he tricks them and gets to his ship.
 Peri recovers, and the Doctor and Peri plan on exploding the Z’ros ship, and leave the Z’ros stranded on the planet.
 The Z’ros guards tell the leader and everyone to quickly escape the ship.
 The Doctor tells the Z’ros leader to now make peace with the outcasts in order help the planet thrive.
 The Doctor and Peri then go about travels again.

 Production

-Callan commissioned the story on February 5, 1985, and the story was to be directed by EastEnders director Bob Gabriel, who was new for the show.
-The intended transmission for the story was considered on February 13-March 6, 1986.
-However, on February 27, 1985, it was announced on BBC news's that the production of Doctor Who was to be suspended on a 18-month hiatus until Spring of 1986.
+Callan commissioned the story on 5 February 1985, and the story was to be directed by EastEnders director Bob Gabriel, who was new for the show.
+The intended transmission for the story was considered on 13 February – 6 March 1986.
+However, on 27 February 1985, it was announced on BBC news's that the production of Doctor Who was to be suspended on a 18-month hiatus until Spring of 1986.
 The production team also had rework the episode format from two-part, forty five minute episodes to four-part, twenty five minute episodes, but the story was dropped when it was decided that Trial of a Time-Lord was considered to have fourteen episodic parts with twenty five minutes instead.

-Originally, Big Finish Productions planned on adapting “The Children of January”, but these plans were ultimately dropped due to Callan's other commitments.
+Originally, Big Finish Productions planned on adapting "The Children of January", but these plans were ultimately dropped due to Callan's other commitments.